Quantum chromodynamics

-In theoretical physics, quantum chromodynamics (QCD) is the theory of the strong interaction between quarks mediated by gluons.
+In theoretical physics, quantum chromodynamics (QCD) is the study of the strong interaction between quarks mediated by gluons.
 Quarks are fundamental particles that make up composite hadrons such as the proton, neutron and pion.
 QCD is a type of quantum field theory called a non-abelian gauge theory, with symmetry group SU(3).
 The QCD analog of electric charge is a property called color.
 Gluons are the force carriers of the theory, just as photons are for the electromagnetic force in quantum electrodynamics.
 The theory is an important part of the Standard Model of particle physics.
 A large body of experimental evidence for QCD has been gathered over the years.